 Whether you're starting your Master's degree with us or returning after your first year, we're pleased to welcome you to the University.
-We hope you enjoyed the summer and are excited to get started.
+We hope you are excited to get started.

 Message from Professor Sherria Hoskins, Executive Dean of the Faculty of Science and Health